jenniferoliveri/cityOfRome/blog-draft/jennifer/tarpeianrock.md

 Modern Sources

 Boddington, A. 1963.
-"Sejanus.
-Whose Conspiracy?" *The American Journal of Philology* 84.1: 1-16.
+'Sejanus.
+Whose Conspiracy?'' *The American Journal of Philology* 84.1: 1-16.

 Bradley, K. 2011.
-"Slavery in the Roman Republic" in K. Bradley & P.
+'Slavery in the Roman Republic' in K. Bradley & P.
 Cartledge (eds.) *The Cambridge World History of Slavery: Volume 1, The Ancient Mediterranean World.* Cambridge University Press: 241-264.

 Cadoux, T. J. 2008.
-"The Roman *Carcer* and Its Adjuncts" *Greece and Rome* 55.2: 202-221.
+'The Roman *Carcer* and Its Adjuncts' *Greece and Rome* 55.2: 202-221.

 Coarelli, F. 2014 *Rome and Environs* *(Updated Edition)* University of California Press.

-Henry, M. M. & James, S. L. 2012 "Women, City, State: Theories, Ideologies, and Concepts in the Archaic and Classical Periods" in S. L.
+Henry, M. M. & James, S. L. 2012 'Women, City, State: Theories, Ideologies, and Concepts in the Archaic and Classical Periods' in S. L.
 James & S. Dillion (eds.) *A Companion to Women in the Ancient World*.
 Wiley & Blackwell: 84-95.

 Sumi, G. S. 2011.
-"Topography and Ideology: Caesar's Monument and the *Aedes Divi Iulii* in Augustan Rome" *The* *Classical Quarterly* 61.1:
+'Topography and Ideology: Caesar's Monument and the *Aedes Divi Iulii* in Augustan Rome' *The* *Classical Quarterly* 61.1:
 205-229.

 Eder, W. 2005.
-"Augustus and the Power of Tradition" in Karl Galinsky (ed.) *The Cambridge Companion to the Age of Augustus*, Cambridge University Press:13-32.
+'Augustus and the Power of Tradition' in Karl Galinsky (ed.) *The Cambridge Companion to the Age of Augustus*, Cambridge University Press:13-32.

 Wiseman, T. P. 1979.
-"Topography and Rhetoric: The Trial of Manlius" *Historia: Zeitschrift für Alte Geschichte* 28.1: 32-50.
+'Topography and Rhetoric: The Trial of Manlius' *Historia: Zeitschrift für Alte Geschichte* 28.1: 32-50.